vinceumo/todo/Article.md

 To set up our PWA we will need to create a `manifest.json` file and set up our service workers.

+PWA must be served from a secure origin (HTTPS).

 - [A Beginner's Guide To Progressive Web Apps](https://www.smashingmagazine.com/2016/08/a-beginners-guide-to-progressive-web-apps/)
 - [Progressive Web Apps - Google](https://duckduckgo.com/?q=progressive+web+app+definition&t=ffab&atb=v123-1&ia=about)